Welcome to today's edition of the Rush 24-7 podcast.

 Is that an act of integrity or is it an act of compromise?

-We're just we're becoming just like the Democrats.
+We're becoming just like the Democrats.

-And I can't believe we're gonna become just like the this is the same argument that I'm hearing.
+I can't believe we're going to become just like the Democrats.

-We ought to close club gitmo.
+We ought to close Club Gitmo.

 We ought to stop interrogating terrorists to find out when the next attack is because it's not good for America.